pairwinter/generator-tiny/README.md

 `tiny:backbone appModuleName --delete`, this will delete the files that you created.
 #maintainability
 Add the generator templates by the requirements of Project.

+## Release Histor

+2015-2-5       v0.2.4      add the delete option to delete the files that created.